zijie-cai/Apple-Shortcuts/README.md

 # 🛠️ Apple Shortcuts Gallery

-A curated collection of Apple Shortcuts to accelerate your daily tasks.
+A curated collection of Apple Shortcuts to simplify and accelerate your daily tasks.
-Click any shortcut icon to add it to your device and start using it immediately.
+Click any shortcut icon to quickly add it to your device and start using it right away.

 <img src="https://cdn.jim-nielsen.com/ios/1024/shortcuts-2018-10-03.png?rf=1024"
 alt="Apple Shortcuts" width="300" height="300">